bogdanbusiness/Photo_Editor/README.md

 ## Introduction

-This command line image editor program allows users to perform various operations on images, such as loading, saving, cropping, rotating, and applying filters.
+This command line image editor is designed for editing images in the PGM and PPM image formats.

-The program supports both ASCII and binary image formats PGM and PPM and provides a set of predefined filters for users to enhance their images.
+The program supports operations such as loading and saving, cropping, rotating and predefined applying filters to images.

 ## Table of contents